Shadi-Shwiyat/holbertonschool-web_front_end/Javascript_advanced/README.md

 - Your code should display something in the range of Execution time of printing countPrimeNumbers was 0.2700000002514571 milliseconds.

 ### Execution stack & timing execution
+Reuse the function countPrimeNumbers from 9-prime.js (copy/paste)
+- Execute the function countPrimeNumbers 100 times
+- Log to the console the time in milliseconds to execute the function 100 times

+Requirements:
+- Your code should display something in the range of Execution time of calculating prime numbers 100 times was 40.865000002551824 milliseconds.